 The IronPigs have been one of the most successful minor league baseball teams in history and play at Coca-Cola Park in Allentown.
-The Lehigh Valley Phantoms began play at the PPL Center in downtown Allentown in 2014 and are already off to a sellout start.
+The Lehigh Valley Phantoms began play at the PPL Center in downtown Allentown and have routinely been top charts with sellout games.

 Lehigh Valley is also home to nine local colleges or universities that all have top-notch sports including Division 1 schools Lehigh University and Lafayette College.

 Some highlights of Lehigh Valley’s diverse sporting resume includes the Valley Preferred Cycling Center, affectionately known as “The Velodrome,” located in Breinigsville, Pa.
 Here, you cannot only watch some of the best cyclists in the nation, but also get involved in seasonal leagues.